maksimillian1/Jupita-Agent-Web-Typescript/README.md

 agent.rating(ModelName.JUPITA1, listener)
 ```

-If the API returns 200 the response is a JSON with
+If the API returns 200 the response is a JSON with;

 ```
 {